-1. Review program guides
+1. Review the guidelines

 Fill out the self-assessment tool to find out which standards you meet before filling out the application.
-This tool helps you answer questions and gather required data in advance to filling out the application.
+This tool helps you answer questions and gather required data in advance of filling out the application.
 It also helps you estimate which tier of recognition you could qualify for based on what standards you meet.

 3. Account Set Up

-Complete and submit the electronic application.
+Please review the PCPCH Electronic Application System document for helpful information about the application system.
+Log into the PCPCH Application System and complete and submit the electronic application.
 Each practice site must submit a separate application.
 After your application is submitted with all required data, the Oregon Health Authority will review the application and notify you of the results in writing within 60 days.